akemin-dayo/AppSync/README.md

 If you do not see AppSync Unified listed in Karen's Repo, then that just means you have another repository added that is also hosting a copy of AppSync Unified under the same package ID.

-**_Please_ only ever install the official, unmodified release from Karen's Repo for your own safety!** Third-party modified versions from other repositories can and _have_ broken various users' iOS installations in the past.
+**_Please_ only ever install the official, unmodified release from Karen's Repo for your own safety, and to ensure proper operation!** Third-party modified versions from other repositories can and _have_ broken various users' iOS installations in the past.

 By installing third-party modified versions of _any system tweak_ like AppSync Unified, you are putting the security and stability of your iOS device and your personal data at risk.